patricklafrance/wmfnext-shell/README.md

 ### Register a module dynamic navigation items

-We now have a federated SPA displaying pages from a remote module loaded at runtime and a static module registered at build time.
+We now have a federated SPA displaying pages from a remote module application loaded at runtime and a static module application registered at build time.

-Still, _teams are not fully autonomous yet_ as links to the pages are hardcoded in the host application layout.
-To release changes to the application navigation, teams will have to coordinate with each others.
+Still, _teams are not fully autonomous yet_ as links to pages are hardcoded in the host application layout.
+To change those links, teams have to coordinate with each others.

+Our second take is that a module should be fully autonomous.
+It shouldn't have to coordinate with other parts of the application for things as trivial such as navigation links.

 To _enable fully autonomous teams_, the shell has built-in support for dynamic navigation items.
 With this feature, a module can dynamically register it's navigation items at registration.